Hi. I’m Jason Norris.

 Other episodes stand alone.

-Podcasts are an important part of the learning design, but other forms of media can play a role too.
+Podcasts are a vital part of the learning design, but other media can play a role too.

 My pursuit . . .